 As in the Jeremy Adler précis, things multiply from there, and there’s good sense in saying the book is also a palimpsest in which many hundreds of actual authors (whose work is presented without quotation marks) speak alongside and even inside the named characters.
 Bottoms Dream contains its own theories of quotations, palimpsest, and plagiarism.
 Schmidt even quotes Poe on the subject: “plagiarism, even distinctly proved, by no means necessarily involves any moral delinquency” (p.
 1,109).
 At one point there is a celebration of the effects produced by not attributing texts to individuals: “a pair=wise working out of a >better reality<… is both as exclusive as it is creative–a mental nonstop=bridal-nite.” (p.
 1,397).
 But against readings of the book that propose it’s a postmodern demonstration of distributed authorship and the unlocatable authorial intention, it needs to be said virtually all passages from Poe and others are both quoted and attributed.

 In the course of the book’s 1,330 pages (1,493 in the English), Dän exposits his theories about Poe.
 Words absolutely fail when it comes to describing Dän’s enterprise.
-It is far more than indefatigable, and it is much more than a compulsion or an obsession; on the other hand it isn’t psychotic or impressionistic or formless.
+“Indefatigable” sounds weak, and “compulsion” or “obsession” are not much better; on the other hand it isn’t psychotic, impressionistic, or formless.
 It is, I think, the most extended literary interpretation in the entire history of writing.
-I posted this question on Facebook in August 2018–Is Zettel’s Traum the longest interpretation of a work of fiction or a writer?–and I got some interesting answers.
+I posted this question on Facebook in August 2018: Is Zettel’s Traum the longest interpretation of a work of fiction or a writer?
+I got some interesting answers.
 It is longer than Nabokov’s comments on Eugene Onegin, but shorter than Charles Singelton’s three volumes of commentary on Dante, which run to 2,200 pages.
 But those are both annotations–Nabokov and Singleton comment on each verse in turn–and not continuous narratives.
 One person suggested the Talmud, and another suggested tafsir (for example Ibn Kathir’s), commentaries on the Quran.
 Either would be much longer than Schmidt’s novel, but it’s hard to know what such a comparison might mean.
 If we limit the comparison to continuously narrated, fictional commentaries on fiction, then there is one: Sartre’s The Family Idiot is 2,808 pages, and it is ambiguously a work of biography, a novel (as he said), and a textual commentary, even though the fourth volume, on Madame Bovary, was never finished.
 However, that book is 2,808 pages in octavo, and Schmidt’s pages are much larger.
-They are very roughly 1,300 words per page.
+They are very roughly 1,300 words per page, so if a page is 300 words, that would be the equivalent of 4,200 pages.
 Another person on Facebook noted that there are shelves of Joyce commentary, although they’re separate books; the longest single interpretive project about Joyce that I know is the Finnegans Wake Notebooks at Buffalo project, but it’s facsimiles and notes, not continuous narrative.
 So I think Zettel’s Traum is the longest continuously narrated fictional account of a writer’s work.

 The book turns on what is called the “etym theory,” which is a way of reading inadvertent clues in an author to discover different meanings in the text.
 The result, on any given page, is a torrent of sexual puns, because most of Dän’s readings involve uncovering sexual meanings that have been lightly hidden by language.
-On average there are around 20 sexual puns per page–sometimes, of course, many more–so very roughly speaking Zettel’s Traum has twenty thousand lascivious, naughty, or obscene ideas in it.
+On average there are on the order of 10 sexual puns per page–sometimes many more–so again very roughly speaking Zettel’s Traum has twenty thousand lascivious or obscene ideas in it.
 The book is a torrent of naughty puns.
 At one point Schmidt calls it a Wortplasma, a word Woods translates as “Muddyfickation” (English 408 / German 405).
 These aren’t equal-opportunity puns: they are hopelessly sexist.

 Parenthesis on Schmidt’s sexism